caodoc/caodoc.github.io/themes/chloe/content/config.md

 > Settings & Credits.

-> 🧾 This work is licensed under the [MIT](https://github.com/caodoc/caodoc.github.io/blob/main/LICENSE.txt) License, the same as the license of the [original theme repository](https://github.com/joeroe/risotto/blob/main/LICENSE).
+> 🧾 This work is licensed under the [MIT](https://github.com/caodoc/caodoc.github.io/blob/main/LICENSE.txt) License, the same as the license of the [original template repository](https://github.com/joeroe/risotto/blob/main/LICENSE).

+## To see how contents are rendered, check out the [example](/example) page.

 {{< settings >}}